 A delicious and simple recipe, these spicy sweet potato wedges are a great and healthier alternative to chips or fries!
-A very versatile recipe, these baked sweet potato wedges are perfect as appetizers, sides or snacks!
+You will kick out your cravings and won’t even feel like you are missing out on frying!
+A very versatile recipe, these baked sweet potato wedges are perfect as main meals, appetizers, sides or snacks!

 Spicy Sweet Potato Wedges

 You probably don’t know but I’ve got quite “the hots” for sweet potatoes.
-These spicy sweet potato wedges are a great easy and delicious recipe, made with just a handful of ingredients and are sure to become your favorite with the first bite!
+They are rich in fiber and minerals such as calcium, selenium and iron.
+Also, they are a great source of vitamin B and C. These spicy sweet potato wedges are a great easy and delicious recipe, made with just a handful of ingredients and are sure to become your favorite with the first bite!
 A bite full of wonderful flavors and just a hint of spicy that truly complements the sweetness in the potatoes.

 The thyme, chili and the garlic mayonnaise sauce give so much flavor to these thick and crisp spicy sweet potato wedges.
-They make great appetizers for parties or just a flavorful side dish or a nutritious and healthy snack.
+They make great appetizers for parties, a side dish for nutritious soups such as this chorizo kale soup or or a nutritious and healthy snack.
 Not to mention these mouthwatering roasted sweet potato wedges are the perfect finger food for game night, potlucks or barbecues; a true delight!
 Roasted to perfection, these sweet potato snacks will have everyone asking for more!

 And since these spicy sweet potato wedges are so easy to make, you’ll be happy to keep your crowd pleased and make some more!
 I used a few medium sweet potatoes that I scrubbed clean and I left the skins on, but if you would like you can peel them; I just have a feeling your healthy sweet potato wedges will not end up as crispy as mine.

 To make my spicy sweet potato wedges, I cut the sweet potatoes in half, and then I cut each of the halves into four wedges.
-I then put them onto a lined baking sheet and drizzled the with olive oil and then sprinkled them with salt, pepper, hot chili powder and dry thyme.
+I then put them onto a lined baking sheet.
+This is because they tend to get a little juicy while baking.
+Lining the baking sheet will insulate the sweet potatoes and ensure a good clean up.
+I then drizzled them with olive oil and then sprinkled them with salt, pepper, hot chili powder and dry thyme.
 I gave them a good toss, roasted them for about 25 minutes and served them with a spicy mayonnaise and garlic sauce.
 The ultimate party in your mouth, lip-smacking, finger-licking food!!

 A few tips on making these spicy sweet potato wedges